-At our Parochial school we aim to provide a stimulating and caring environment in which every child flourishes, with Christianity at the heart of all we do.
+At our Parochial school we aim to develop independent, lifelong learners by providing a stimulating and caring environment in which every child flourishes, with Christianity at the heart of all we do.

 Aims

 At Whickham Parochial we believe that every child is entitled to enjoy their childhood, celebrate their individuality and reach their full potential.
 We aim to do this through: